cygnyx/markover.js/README.md

 The field names that are embedded in the code block fence are not interpreted by GitHub.
 The `MathJax` processing is not rendered either.
 And, of course, there is no table of contents.
-Nevertheless the displayed `markover` document is somewhat readable.
+Nevertheless the displayed `markover` document is readable.

 The raw text of the `markover` documents are more readable.
 The raw text of the `HTML` display document is not very readable: the `markdown` text isn't too bad, but the code blocks are extremely difficult to read.

-Fortunately, the output `CommonJS` module is very readable.
+The output `CommonJS` module is very readable.
 It is included in the source since it is needed to bootstrap `markover`.

 Downloading the package and viewing the `HTML` document is the best way to